 Historian Randy Young told the Sunday Express: ‘This was supposed to be the seat of American fascism from where Hitler would one day run the United States.
 ‘The neighbors were a little freaked out by the construction and weird happenings, but until war broke out, they thought they were just eccentric people.’

-The hike was beautiful and in order to get down into the canyon you have to walk down what feels like a millions stairs.
+The hike to Murphy’s Ranch was beautiful and in order to get down into the canyon you have to walk down what feels like a millions stairs.
 You will pass many interesting ruins along your journey though.
 This is definitely worth the trip.

 Down we go!